 Size defines the breed but the

-best Mini-Bull could swing the wicket.
+best Mini-Bull might swing the wicket.
 Standards have improved head type but you

 will often find yourself weighing virtue against a size fault.
 Thus, as a judge,

-in the same position as the best breeders
+you are in the same position as the best breeders.

 virtue should take precedence but with the realization that the breed will soon